Marc Brown (author): Career

 Brown graduated from Cleveland Institute of Art in 1968 with a degree in graphic design.
 In 1970, Brown illustrated his first book, What Makes the Sun Shine by Isaac Asimov.

 Before Brown pursued children's literature, he attempted a variety of jobs.
 He did not succeed as a truck driver due to poor sense of direction, and he lost his next job in the television industry.
-He got a job teaching art at Garland Junior College in Boston, but the college went bankrupt after semester, leaving Brown unemployed.
+He got a job teaching art at Garland Junior College in Boston, but the college went bankrupt after a semester, leaving Brown unemployed.
 Meanwhile, his wife moved out of the house due to marital issues, eventually resulting in divorce.

 "I was literally rescued by Arthur."